WilliamZhang20/Design-Patterns/README.md

 ### :rocket: Curiously Recurring Template Pattern (CRTP)

 The Curiously Recurring Template Pattern (CRTP) is a C++ idiom where a class X inherits from a template class that is parameterized with X itself.
 This pattern allows a class to gain behavior from a base class template while still being able to specialize the behavior for itself.
 CRTP can be used for compile-time polymorphism, enabling highly efficient code by eliminating the need for virtual function calls.
-It is often used in situations where static polymorphism or mixins are desired.
+Because there are

+### :construction_worker: Builder Design Pattern

+The Builder Design Pattern separates the construction of a complex object from its representation, allowing the same construction process to create different representations.
+It provides a step-by-step approach to constructing an object, ensuring that the object is assembled in a consistent and controlled manner.
+The pattern is useful when an object requires multiple steps to be fully constructed or when you need to create different variations of an object using the same building process.
+The builder class contains functions to set different parameters, and the director provides methods of pre-decided steps for constructing certain products.